XanderMJ/M3UKINATOR/README.md

 ## Usage
-Only 'Artist Search' works in this version, type name and press enter (takes few seconds)
+Only 'Artist Search' works in this version, type name and press enter (takes few seconds) In setting, language of song title can be set, use `all` if you dont want to filter based on language, otherwise use for example `nl` for dutch.

 ## ToDo / Known Issues
 - Add song search